New York Burn Injury Lawyer

 Burn injuries range from minor to life-threatening, depending on when and where the tissue burned.

 It is essential to get the required medical assistance based on the severity of the injury.
-If it is a minor injury, an individual could apply cold water to the burnt to relieve the pain.
+If it is a minor injury, an individual could apply cold water to the burn to relieve the pain.
 Some people use medicine from their first aid kit, but seeing a doctor for the proper treatment is better.

 If you see these situations, go to the hospital and get medical help.